ocpi/ocpi/bo_locations_and_evses.md

 the updates in the master object.
 This updates their inheritance (B).

-When the operator deletes the master object, they must update all inheritances (A) in the provider systems by setting the `valid_until` field to the deletion timestamp.
+When the operator deletes the master object, they must update all inheritances (A) in the provider systems by setting the `status` field to `INOPERATIVE`.
 This marks the inheritance (A) as invalid.
 Providers who do not support push mode need to call [GET](#311-get-method) on the operator's location endpoint and filter for non-existant master objects.
-Each of their own valid inheritances (B) which do not have a corresponding master object in a later GET-request have to be marked as invalid with the timestamp of the request.
+Each of their own valid inheritances (B) which do not have a corresponding master object in a later GET-request have to be marked as invalid by setting `status` to `INOPERATIVE`.

 ![Lifecycle][location-lifecycle]